 Manufacturing & Deployment Model

-This page presents a concise visual overview of the proposed manufacturing and deployment architecture.
+This page presents a concise visual overview of the manufacturing and deployment model.
 The model illustrates how applied research, engineering, and distributed production sites are organized to enable scalable national implementation across the United States.

 Functional manufacturing architecture